ember-learn/ember-blog/source/2019-03-22-the-ember-times-issue-90.md

 هيلو Emberistas! 🐹

 This week has been super busy with The Ember Times team reporting from **EmberConf 2019** in Portland Oregon!
-We are sharing highlights from the conference and news on **Ember Octane** with you 🐹⛽️, read and comment on the new Bind Helper RFC  💖💪, ...
+We are sharing highlights from the conference and news on **Ember Octane** with you 🐹⛽️, read and comment on the new Bind Helper RFC  💖💪, learn all about Octane in a series of blog posts 📖, ...

 ---